redmedical/hvstr/readme.md

     ```
     And adapt the path to your environment config in the directive.

-4. Add npm script and HVSTR config:
+4. Add npm script and hvstr config:

     Create a hvstr config file from the [example](./samples/quickstart/hvstr.conf.js).
     Now you can add a npm script, to generate your page object: